 Students choose their Dissertation Chair from the core T&T faculty, matching as closely as possible their research interests with a faculty member's research specialties.
 Because Texts and Technology is an interdisciplinary field, students also need to pay attention to selecting a chair and committee members who reflect as best as possible their chosen field with respect to its subspecialties.
 Students should seek a chair with whom they can establish a mutually productive working relationship.
-In this regard students should assess their strengths and weaknesses as a writer honestly, and find a faculty member who can work with them to improve their performance.
+In this regard, students should assess their strengths and weaknesses honestly, and find a faculty member who can work with them to improve their performance.

-Students who plan to have an outside committee member who is not a faculty member at UCF must consult with the T&T Program Director.
 All Dissertation Committee members, including outside readers, must hold a PhD or other relevant terminal degree, and their credentials must be approved by the College of Arts and Humanities Graduate Office and the College of Graduate Studies.
 One adjunct or one visiting faculty member may serve as a departmental or outside committee member.
 Adjuncts, visiting faculty, and external committee members who are not approved as graduate faculty at UCF must be nominated to serve as Graduate Scholars.
-The nomination form may be obtained from the Texts & Technology office (phurter@ucf.edu).
+The nomination form may be obtained from the Texts & Technology office (TandT@ucf.edu).

-Please note that a student's external committee member must be nominated and accepted by the UCF College of Graduate Studies as a Graduate Scholar if they are outside the university before a student can seek approval of his/her dissertation committee.
+Please note that a student's external committee member must be nominated and accepted by the UCF College of Graduate Studies as a Graduate Scholar if they are outside the university before a student can seek approval of their dissertation committee.
 Once the dissertation committee is approved, a student may register for dissertation hours.